FelixOnline/v2/content/articles/2017-5-15-my-friend-a-fresher-got-pregnant.md

 subtitle: >
   I’d never had to think about my views on reproductive rights before
 date: "2017-05-15 17:41:25 +0100"

 # Attributes from Felix Online V1
 id: "6967"
 old_path: /features/6967/my-friend-a-fresher-got-pregnant
 aliases:
  - /features/6967/my-friend-a-fresher-got-pregnant
+imported: true
+comments:
+ - This is more like a self absorbed diary entry than a discussion about reproductive rights There is one small paragraph on this poor girls experience with abortion and the rest is the author saying she was naive It may be a three week long drama for you but this girl will carry it with her a hell of a lot longer You have no right to make someone elses misfortune into an article about yourself

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true